 Who is this for?

-SCE Defense Reviews are built for protocol teams, DAOs, DeFi systems, treasury-heavy projects, grant programs, ecosystem foundations, and infrastructure teams that need a clearer view of control failure, authority concentration, oracle risk, treasury posture, and emergency readiness.
+SCE is built for protocol teams, DAOs, DeFi systems, treasury-heavy projects, grant programs, ecosystem foundations, and infrastructure teams that need a clearer view of control failure, authority concentration, oracle risk, treasury posture, and emergency readiness.

 How is this different from monitoring tools?